 Notes: Make sure to type your domain in lowercase to avoid the "Page not found" error when accessing your site.

-1. Click "Domain List" from menu then click the "Manage" button inline with the domain you'd like to connect.
+1. Login to your Namecheap account and click "Domain List" from menu.
+Then click the "Manage" button inline with the domain you'd like to connect.

 2. Click "Advanced DNS" tab, then click the "Add new record" button.